deviscoding/mac-prefer/README.md

 # MacPrefer

-MacPrefer is a binary tool written to ease the use of managing preferences on macOS, and is primarily intended for people administering multiple macOS systems.
+MacPrefer is a binary tool written to ease the management preferences on macOS, and is primarily intended for people administering multiple macOS systems.
+It can be easily used from a tool such as Jamf Pro or Puppet to make a few specific tasks involving user preferences a little less difficult.

 This tool has two dependencies: [Duti](https://github.com/moretension/duti) and [DockUtil](https://github.com/kcrawford/dockutil).